Have you ever opened a photo and been startled to see weird patterns in striped clothing, like this?

-Sometimes it will be a single colour, like this example.
+Sometimes the moiré will be a single colour, like the above example.
 Sometimes it will be a whole rainbow of colours.
 Either way, it’s bad news.
-If you find it in your photo, immediately post a 100% crop in the forum, and I’ll help you fix it.
-(Do your raw editing first, but no PS editing).
+If it’s still in your raw photo even after you’ve removed all noise and sharpening, immediately post a 100% crop in Ask Damien, and I’ll help you fix it.
+(Do your full raw processing first first, but no PS editing).
 Once I’ve helped you fix it, continue on with your editing.
 But be wary of the next stages.

 Stage 2: Resizing for output